symfony/symfony-docs/cookbook/bundles/extension.rst

 .. tip::

-    Your extension code is always called, even if the user does not provide any configuration.
+    Your extension code is always called if the Bundle is registered in the Kernel, even if the user does not provide any configuration.
 In that case, the array of configurations will be empty and you can still provide some sensible defaults if you want.

 Parsing a Configuration
 -----------------------